 Obama: Achieved landmark overhaul putting U.S. on path to universal coverage now that Supreme Court has upheld the law's mandate for almost everyone to obtain insurance.
 Under the law, insurers will be banned from denying coverage to people with pre-existing illness, tax credits will subsidize premiums, people without work-based insurance will have access to new markets, small business gets help for offering insurance and Medicaid will expand.

 Romney: Promises to work for repeal of the law modeled largely after his universal health care achievement in Massachusetts because he says states, not Washington, should drive policy on the uninsured.
-Proposes to guarantee that people who are "continuously covered" for a certain period be protected against losing insurance if they get sick, leave their job and need another policy.
+Says he would protect those with pre-existing conditions.
 Would expand individual tax-advantaged medical savings accounts and let savings be used for insurance premiums as well as personal medical costs.

 Obama: Issued directive in June that immigrants brought illegally to the United States as children be exempted from deportation and granted work permits if they apply.
 Took the temporary step after failing to deliver on promised immigration overhaul, with the defeat of legislation that would have created a path to citizenship for young illegal immigrants enrolled in college or enlisted in the armed forces.
 Says he is still committed to it.
 Government has deported a record number of illegal immigrants under Obama.

 Romney: Favors U.S.-Mexico border fence, opposes education benefits to illegal immigrants.
 Opposes offering legal status to illegal immigrants who attend college, but would do so for those who serve in the armed forces.
-Establish an immigration-status verification system for employers and punish them if they hire non-citizens who do not prove their legal status.
-Would end immigration caps for spouses and minor children of legal immigrants.
+Would establish a national immigration-status verification system for employers and punish them if they hire noncitizens who do not prove their authorized status.
+Would end visa caps for spouses and minor children of legal immigrants.

 Obama: Has not proposed a comprehensive plan to address Social Security's long-term financial problems.
 In 2011, proposed a new measure of inflation that would reduce annual increases in Social Security benefits.
 The proposal would reduce the long-term financing shortfall by about 25 percent, according to the Social Security actuaries.